mercy12-boop/Phase-1-Project-Task-Turtle/README.md

 This project is licensed under the MIT License.

 Contact
-If you have any questions or suggestions regarding the Habits Tracker, feel free to contact us at your-email@example.com.
+If you have any questions or suggestions regarding the Habits Tracker, feel free to contact me at wanjirumercy54@gmail.com.